CinTheDev/synth-music/time-signature-system.md

 An eigth will be (0, 3).
 A dotted quarter note is represented by (2, 3) (three eights merged together).

+Note from the future: This is extremely similar to the floating point format described below, it uses the same ideas even.
+Basically, with this approach I basically reinvented floating point numbers with less functionality and less optimization.

 Pros:

 - Crazily deep subdivision possible (up until ~ 1 / (1.7 \* 10^38) if quarter is 1/4)